shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/stencil.md

         <b>Stencil is fast</b>
         <br/>
         <ul>
-            <li>Stencil uses dynamic imports to load components so you load only what's necessary</li>
+            <li>Stencil uses dynamic imports to load components, so you only load what's necessary at a given time.</li>
         </ul>
     </aside>
 </section>